-The various commands for accessing the bath controller functions via the digital interfaces are listed in this section (see Table 4).
+The various commands for accessing the bath controller functions via the digital interfaces are listed in this section (see Table 5 starting on page 60).
 These commands are used with both the RS-232 serial interface and the IEEE-488 GPIB interface.
 In either case the commands are terminated with a carriage-return character.
 The interface makes no distinction between upper and lower case letters, hence either may be used.
-Commands may be abbreviated to the minimum number of letters which determines a unique command.
+Commands may be abbreviated to the minimum number of letters, which determines a unique command.
 A command may be used to either set a parameter or display a parameter depending on whether or not a value is sent with the command following a "=" character.
-For example "s"<CR> returns the current set-point and "s=50.00"<CR> sets the set-point (set-point 1) to 50.00 degrees.
+For example an "s" <cr> returns the current set-point and an "s=50.00" <cr> sets the set-point to 50.00 degrees.

-In the following list of commands, characters or data within brackets, "[" and "]", are optional for the command.
+In the list of commands, characters or data within brackets, "[" and "]", are optional for the command.
 A slash, "/", denotes alternate characters or data.
 Numeric data, denoted by "n", may be entered in decimal or exponential notation.
 Characters are shown in lower case although upper case may be used.
-Spaces may be added within command strings and are ignored.
+Spaces may be added within command strings and will simply be ignored.
 Backspace (BS, ASCII 8) may be used to erase the previous character.
 A terminating CR is implied with all commands.